sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-delete-customer/cp-mobile-dev-kit-delete-customer.md

     <!-- border -->![MDK](img-2.5.png)

-    >delete is the Action Result value of the `Customers_DeleteEntity.action`.
+    >`Customers_DeleteEntity` is the Action Result value of the `Customers_DeleteEntity.action`.
 This reference is used to pass the results to subsequent actions in the chain.
 These actions can reference the action result as needed.
 In this case if there is a failure, you access the error property of the action result to display the OData failure message.

     >This is the standard Binding Target Path (also called Dynamic Target Path) syntax used when you need to include a binding with other bindings or within a string as used in the message here.